danibcorr/creative_electronics_final_project/README_EN.md

 ## 🦾 Steps

-The steps performed for the elaboration of the project can be found in this.
+The steps performed for the elaboration of the project can be found in this [link](https://www.instructables.com/Robotic-Arm-Ft-Arduino-Mega-TheGHIZmo-Aarav-G/).
-[link](https://www.instructables.com/Robotic-Arm-Ft-Arduino-Mega-TheGHIZmo-Aarav-G/).

 ## ⭐️ License.